ka8725/ka8725.github.com/_posts/2014-01-30-change-data-in-migrations-like-a-boss.md

 # Conclusion

 The only solution to keep your migrations up to date with any code which lives there is to write tests for them.
 But if you write the migration data code and code to change database schema simultaneously in `up`, `down` or `change` methods you won't able to write tests for these migrations.
 Change database schema in tests is not good idea, isn't it?
 So if you have these problems this gem is what you are looking for.

+# Update 06/11/2015:

+Over time you will notice that it's rather hard to maintain your old migrations.
+Especially it's true when the code is changing a lot.
+At this point the best solution that I know is to just remove all the old migrations.
+After the removal we have to just insert current database structure into the last migration.
+This way we will have clean migrations history and it will be possible to run them on a new database.

+In order to perform the **migrations squashing** I added a rake task into [https://github.com/ka8725/migration_data#clean-old-migration](https://github.com/ka8725/migration_data) today.
+The task's name is `db:migrate:squash`.
+And finally don't forget to remove tests for the migrations if you have them after the task execution.
+Enjoy it!

+One not for the rake task.
+You have to make sure that all team members and deployment servers have already run all current migrations before the **squashing**.
+Otherwise they can have collisions.
+This process can be automated later.